Proslogion

-The Proslogion (Proslogium) is a prayer (or meditation), written by the medieval cleric Saint Anselm of Canterbury in 1077–1078, serving to reflect on the attributes of God in order to explain how God can possess seemingly contradictory qualities.
-This meditation is considered to be the first-known philosophical formulation that sets out the ontological argument for the existence of God.
+The Proslogion (Proslogium) is a prayer (or meditation) written by the medieval cleric Saint Anselm of Canterbury between 1077 and 1078.
+In each chapter, Anselm juxtaposes contrasting attributes of God to resolve apparent contradictions in Christian theology.
+This meditation is considered the first-known philosophical formulation that sets out an ontological argument for the existence of God.

 The original title for this discourse was to be Faith Seeking Understanding.

-The ontological argument
+Ontological arguments

 The Proslogion marked what would be the beginning of Saint Anselm's famous and highly controversial ontological arguments for the existence of God.
-The first and most famous argument of his can be found at the end of chapter 2, followed by his second argument shortly after.
-While opinions concerning Anselm's twin ontological arguments widely differ—and have differed since the Proslogion was first conceived—there is a general consensus that the argument is most convincing to Anselm's intended audience, i.e. Christian believers who seek a rational basis for their belief in God.
+Anselm's first and most famous argument is found at the end of Chapter II, and it is followed by his second argument.
+Opinions concerning Anselm's twin ontological arguments widely differ, and have differed since the Proslogion was first conceived.

 First argument

-There are various reconstructions of Anselm's first argument, such as Dr. Scott H. Moore's analyses, for example:
+There are various reconstructions of Anselm's first argument.
+Scott H. Moore's analysis is as follows: